 Lower School Performing Arts

-Beginning in fourth grade, Rancho Solano students customize their musical experience by choosing to pursue band, choir, or orchestra.
+Beginning in third grade, Rancho Solano students customize their musical experience by choosing to pursue band, choir, or orchestra.
 Students learn the basics of instrumental music performance in an active learning environment, with three to four large scale shows per year.

 Middle School Performing Arts